Standing Advisory Council on Religious Education

 A Standing Advisory Council on Religious Education (SACRE) is an independent body in the United Kingdom that considers the provision of religious education in the area under the jurisdiction of its Local Authority.
-The SACRE advises and is empowered to require a review of the locally agreed syllabus for Religious Education (RE).
-The legal constitution of SACREs is set out in the 1996 Education Act Paragraph 390 subsection (4).
+The SACRE advises and is empowered to require a review of the locally agreed syllabus for religious education (RE).

+The legal constitution of SACREs is set out in paragraph, 390 subsection (4) of the Education Act 1996.

 Representative groups

 The representative groups required by this subsection are: